 They also claim anyone who uses the term sustainability, even if they’re advocating for something as innocuous as bike lanes, either holds this murderous belief or has been duped by the propaganda of the globalist conspirators who do.

-If you watch the many movies Alex Jones has made starting in 1997, he doesn’t explicitly state the globalist agenda is an environmental one until Endgame in 2008.
-During the introduction of that film (minute 5:30), he briefly outlines the depopulation of the planet and creation of megacities but then doesn’t follow up with details later in the film.
+In the many movies Alex Jones has made since 1997, he doesn’t explicitly state the globalist agenda is an environmental one until Endgame in 2008.
+During the introduction of that film (minute 5:30), he briefly outlines the depopulation of the planet and creation of megacities but then doesn’t follow up with any details later.
 It’s as if he assumes his audience already knows the globalists have radical eco goals and so he does not need to elaborate further.

-The UN's Agenda 21
+The UN's Agenda 21 - the Smoking Gun

 In the summer of 1992, the United Nations met in Rio de Janeiro for the Conference on Environment and Development where a non-binding voluntary action plan was written about ways local, regional, and national governments could combat poverty and pollution and conserve natural resources in the next century.
 It was a sustainability agenda for the 21st century, hence its name, Agenda 21.

 In other words, it was the kind of meaningless feel-good statement of intent the UN regularly churns out and it couldn’t force anyone to do anything.
 Not only that, it wasn’t even a top-down set of proposals but instead endorsed the idea that local communities were best suited to solve local problems.

 Before returning to anti-environmentalism and conspiracy theories, we need a brief review of the conservative movement in the 1990s:

-The Soviet Union had official ended Christmas Day, 1991 when the Soviet flag was lowered from over the Kremlin.
-Any feelings of elation among conservatives at the defeat of their great enemy had quickly given way to feelings of anxiety.
+The Soviet Union had officially ended Christmas Day, 1991 when the Soviet flag was lowered from over the Kremlin.
+Any feelings of elation among conservatives at the defeat of their great enemy quickly gave way to feelings of anxiety.
 What would they do now?
-What would replace communism as the thing that united them and gave them purpose?
+What would replace communism as the thing that united their party and gave them purpose?

-Two competing visions were offered by two competing Republican presidential candidates: one hopeful and positive from sitting President George HW Bush, and one pessimistic and negative from television pundit Pat Buchanan, who mounted a primary challenge to Bush’s reelection.
+Two competing visions were offered by two competing Republican presidential candidates: one hopeful and positive from sitting President George H. W. Bush, and one pessimistic and negative from television pundit Pat Buchanan, who mounted a primary challenge to Bush’s reelection.

-Throughout his presidency, George HW Bush used the phrases "new world" or "new world order" when outlining his positive vision for a post-Cold War world, often during speeches to Congress, like on September 11, 1990, or on January 29, 1991, or on March 6, 1991 when he said:
+Throughout his presidency, George H. W. Bush used the phrases "new world" or "new world order" when outlining his positive vision for a post-Cold War world, often during speeches to Congress, like on September 11, 1990, or on January 29, 1991, or on March 6, 1991 when he said:

-“Until now, the world we've known has been a world divided — a world of barbed wire and concrete block, conflict and cold war.
+Until now, the world we've known has been a world divided — a world of barbed wire and concrete block, conflict and cold war.
 Now, we can see a new world coming into view.
 A world in which there is the very real prospect of a new world order.
-In the words of Winston Churchill, a ‘world order’ in which ‘the principles of justice and fair play…protect the weak against the strong….’
+In the words of Winston Churchill, a "world order" in which "the principles of justice and fair play…protect the weak against the strong…."
 A world where the United Nations, freed from cold war stalemate, is poised to fulfill the historic vision of its founders.
-A world in which freedom and respect for human rights finds a home among all nations.”
+A world in which freedom and respect for human rights finds a home among all nations.

 Unlike Bush's vision of the globe working together toward freedom, Pat Buchanan thought Americans should be fighting enemies lurking within.
 Buchanan’s rejection of Bush’s vision would play out during the primaries, and culminate in a dark speech he gave at the 1992 Republican National Convention where he famously said,

-“As running mate, Mr. Clinton chose Albert Gore… In New York, Mr. Gore made a startling declaration.
+As running mate, Mr. Clinton chose Albert Gore… In New York, Mr. Gore made a startling declaration.
 Henceforth, he said, the ‘central organizing principle’ of all governments must be: the environment.
 Wrong, Albert!
 The central organizing principle of this republic is freedom.
-And from the ancient forests of Oregon, to the Inland Empire of California, America’s great middle class has got to start standing up to the environmental extremists who put insects, rats and birds ahead of families, workers and jobs.”
+And from the ancient forests of Oregon, to the Inland Empire of California, America’s great middle class has got to start standing up to the environmental extremists who put insects, rats, and birds ahead of families, workers, and jobs.

 The so-called Reagan Revolution had been a backlash against the 1960s, and Bill and Hillary Clinton were the very embodiment of the 60s.
 Bill and Hillary’s personas mobilized conservatives more than any principled stand against Bill’s moderate policies.
-With Clinton in office Reagan’s heirs felt the 60s needed to be defeated all over again, so obstruction of Clinton’s agenda was paramount — far more important than working toward Bush’s goal of worldwide freedom and respect for human rights.
+With Clinton in office, Reagan’s heirs felt the 60s needed to be defeated all over again, so obstruction of Clinton’s agenda was paramount — far more important than working toward Bush’s goal of worldwide freedom and respect for human rights.
 The Republican Party had reached a crossroads, and fear had defeated hope.